Walid-Idrissi-Labs/SLA-Aware-Website-Monitoring-System/README.md

 - **Incident Detection** : EventBridge triggers the [SLA Processor Lambda](sla-monitor-terraform/lambda_src/sla_processor/handler.py) every hour.
 It reads recent checks and counts consecutive failures per project.
 When the count hits the project's configured threshold, it creates an incident record.
 On recovery, it closes the incident and records the duration.

 - **Report Generation** : EventBridge triggers the [Report Generator Lambda](sla-monitor-terraform/lambda_src/report_generator/handler.py) every Monday at 08:00 UTC.
-It aggregates checks and incidents from the past week, computes the full SLA metric suite (uptime %, avg/p50/p95/p99 latency, error rate, incident count, total downtime, longest incident, MTTR, MTBF), evaluates against per-project thresholds, assigns severity, stores the report in DynamoDB, uploads JSON and HTML to S3, and emails the result via SES.
+It aggregates checks and incidents from the past week, computes the SLA metrics (uptime %, average and p95 latency, incident count, total downtime), evaluates them against per-project thresholds, assigns a severity, stores the report in DynamoDB, uploads JSON and HTML artifacts to S3, and emails the result via SES.
+The same Lambda also serves on-demand report generation (1/7/30-day windows) triggered from the dashboard, and rebuilds missing S3 artifacts when a download requests them.

 - **API & Dashboard** : API Gateway (HTTP API v2) fronts two Lambda functions.
 The [API Lambda](sla-monitor-terraform/lambda_src/api/handler.py) handles all read-only routes.
 The [Project Manager Lambda](sla-monitor-terraform/lambda_src/project_manager/handler.py) handles writes (users, projects).
 The frontend React SPA calls both through the same gateway.

 - **Authentication** : Cognito User Pool with native email/password and Google OAuth 2.0.
+The login UI is a custom React page that talks to Cognito directly over SRP; Google sign-in goes through the Cognito OAuth endpoint with PKCE.
 API Gateway validates JWTs via its built-in authorizer before forwarding requests to either Lambda.

 ---